Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 Late spring, summer or early fall lessons can be held in one of Santa Fe’s beautiful parks.

-Fees: Fees range from $30 – $75 in the Santa Fe area, based on size of group and location of lessons and whether the student is an ongoing student in classes.
-For lessons outside the Santa Fe area, contact Jill for fees.
+Fees: Fees are based on the size of the group, location, and whether the student is an ongoing student in classes.
+Private lessons can be arranged in person in the Santa Fe area or via Zoom.
+Contact Jill for private lessons and fees.

 “Santa Fe hosts many practitioners and instructors of oriental martial and healing arts.
 Jill Basso is among the few whose gentle practice and instruction is world class.”